 Regular tickets for shows at The Edmonton International Fringe Festival are reasonable.
 Most range between $6 and $15.
 Aside from a $2.50/ticket fee (to cover the cost of putting on the festival) the rest of the ticket proceeds go to the artists.
 I love supporting the performing arts.
-Without volunteering, I likely would have seen a few shows, but not as many as I had volunteered.
+Without volunteering, I likely would have seen a few shows, but not as many as when I volunteered.

-Volunteering at the Fringe helped see some shows at a low-cost.
+Volunteering at the Fringe helped me see some shows at a low-cost.
 I met some great people, and I got a real experience helping out with a festival that I love.
 Volunteering for The Edmonton International Fringe Festival was a great experience.
 I encourage everyone to look into volunteering at a festival like The Fringe.

 Volunteering may or may not work for you if you’re travelling to see a show or go to an event like The Fringe.
-Make sure to get in contact with someone to see volunteer positions are available.
-Here are some things you’ll want find out before signing up to volunteer for any show or event.
+Make sure to get in contact with someone to see if volunteer positions are even available.
+Here are some things you’ll want to find out before signing up to volunteer for any show or event.

 - What kind of work will you be doing?

 - How much time per day/week will you have to commit to volunteering?
 You need to decide if the amount of time you’ll be spending as a volunteer will be worth it.
-Mainly if you only have limited time at your destination.
+Mainly if you have limited time at your destination.

 - Will you be inside or outside during your volunteer shift?
 Knowing the conditions, you’ll be volunteering in will help you prepare for a better time.

 - Will you be working with other people?
-Will there be someone on site to help you out?
+Will there be someone on-site to help you out?

 - How many breaks do you get per shift?
 How long is each break?

 With a little bit of planning, you could see performances for free or at a low cost by volunteering.
-One last note: Everything has a price whether that cost concerning money or time.
+One last note: Everything has a price whether that cost concerns money or time.
 With volunteering, you spend your time helping others and supporting an organization.
 You need to be sure that this is a cause and commitment you are willing to make.
 Yes, seeing those free shows at The Fringe was great, but I wanted to volunteer for The Fringe.
 I would have done so regardless of the perks.

 Have you volunteered to see a show for free?